microsoft/bedrock-cli/guides/building-helm-charts-for-spk.md

 ```

 When the above `bedrock.yaml` is committed and pushed to its git repository, the
-`hld-lifecycle` pipeline (which is generated and installed by `spk project init`
+`hld-lifecycle` pipeline (which is generated and installed by
-and `spk project install-lifecycle-pipeline`) will consume the `bedrock.yaml`
+`bedrock project init` and `bedrock project install-lifecycle-pipeline`) will
-file and produce an initial HLD (a fabrikate consumable – see
+consume the `bedrock.yaml` file and produce an initial HLD (a fabrikate
+consumable – see
 [this document](https://github.com/microsoft/fabrikate/blob/master/docs/component.md)
 for more details regarding its structure) that represents the structure to be
 consumed consumed by Fabrikate and rendered to Kubernetes manifests.